demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 - Layouts
 - Classifiers

-#### Notes
+#### Limitation
-Upload classifiers works on Cortex XSOAR from version 6.0.0 and up.
+Uploading classifiers to Cortex XSOAR is available from version 6.0.0 and up.

 ### Arguments
 * **-i <PATH_IN_CONTENT>, --<PATH_IN_CONTENT>**